 Yet despite all that progress, a wholesale "cure for cancer" remains elusive for many reasons.
 The first issue is that cancer is not just one disease that could be eradicated with one cure.
 Instead, it's hundreds of diseases, Siegel explained.
 "We would need hundreds of different types of cures to cure all cancer," she said.

 Another reason it's hard to cure cancer is that the bar for cancer being cured is incredibly high.
-Cancer is cured if there are no traces of it in the body and it will never come back, according to the NCI, or is not expected to come back, according to the ACS.
+Cancer is cured if there are no traces of it in the body and it will never come back or is not expected to come back.
 But even when all traces of a cancer have disappeared, there's no way of knowing with certainty that it won't return.

 "There is never a guarantee that cancer will not recur because cancer cells can hide in the body undetected by a person's immune system," Siegel said.
-That said, the longer a person is in remission, meaning that their signs and symptoms of cancer are reduced or absent, the less likely it is that the cancer will come back, according to the ACS.
+That said, the longer a person is in remission, meaning that their signs and symptoms of cancer are reduced or absent, the less likely it is that the cancer will come back.

 Finally, just because there are effective treatments for a particular cancer doesn't mean that the treatment will work for everyone.
 "Each person's cancer has a unique molecular signature and responds differently to treatment compared to someone else with the same type of cancer," Siegel said.

 Learn more about the odds of surviving cancer (opens in new tab), study further cancer statistics in the U.S. (opens in new tab), and here’s some expert advice for preventing cancer (opens in new tab).

 - Hiroki Nagai, Young Hak Kim: "Cancer prevention from the perspective of global cancer burden patterns (opens in new tab)"